Overview

 Switch projects:Work with Secrets

 Secrets allow you to store credentials securely for agents and services to use: When deploying a custom agent, you will need to build and push a docker image.
-For an example of this, checkout the Deploying a ChatBot as a Project Service guide where you’ll learn how to build and deploy a chat agent as a project wide service.
+For an example of this, check out Deploying a Custom ChatBot to see how to build and deploy a chat agent as a project or room service.
 If your docker image is not public, then you will need to configure a secret so that the image can be pulled.Logout

 Rooms will spin down automatically after you leave and they are inactive.
 If you wish to logout you can run:Frequently used commands